skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ## Temporarily Halt Faucet

 Well, it didn't take long for the faucet to be abused (likely).
 However, I don't have time to work on solutions at the moment, so to save funds I'm pausing the faucet.
 Ugh.

+### Add forum integration

+I received permission from the [Autonomi Community Forum](https://forum.autonomi.community/) to use the system as more user friction for people that want a drip.

+To receive a drip, they need to enter a forum name that is over 2 days old and generate a MD5 hash of their membername and a secret phrase.
+Then they paste that hash as a reply to a specific forum topic, and copy the direct link to the post.
+Finally, they come back to the form and add the forum post link to the form with their membername and wallet and submit to receive a drip.

+This may be enough friction to lift/increase the rate limit.